It’s boom or bust in a very brief sales window.

 A successful flash sale leads to:

 - More space for inventory.
 Flash sales help you get rid of excess inventory, like out-of-season products or dead stock.
 They help lower inventory and operating costs.
 Plus, if products have been collecting dust in a warehouse, you can move them out and make room for new, in-demand products.

 - FOMO that drives sales.
-Shoppers don’t like to feel like they are missing out on something.
+Shoppers don’t like to feel they’re missing out on something.
 By running a flash sale, you can encourage potential customers that have been waiting for the right price point.

-- Increase loyalty.
-An awesome flash sale discount is a good way to reward loyal customers.
+- Increased loyalty.
+Flash sales create affinity between you and customers.
+It’s also a great way to reward loyal ones.
 The more customers love you, the more likely they buy from you in the future.

 - Lower margins.
 A flash sale discount can be anywhere from 50% to 70% off normal retail prices.
 If you’re operating on thinner margins, you may not see much profit per item.

-- Attract bad customers.
+- Attracts bad customers.
 Flash sales often appeal to one-time buyers.
 They take advantage of the deal, then never shop with you again.

 Now that you’ve seen successful examples of flash sales, let’s look at how to run one for your brand:

 - Decide on the purpose of your sale